mhartl/rails_tutorial_sublime_text/README.md

 # Rails Tutorial Sublime Text setup

 These are the steps needed to set up [Sublime Text 2](http://www.sublimetext.com/) as in the [Ruby on Rails Tutorial](http://ruby.railstutorial.org).
+Instructions are for OS X; Linux and Windows users should make substitutions as necessary.

 ## Basic configuration